jacksleight/statamic-sandbox/content/collections/texstyle_demo/test.md

         type: text
         text: 'Everything is Better With Donuts'
   -
+    type: btsDiv
+    attrs:
+      class: two-columns
+    content:
+      -
         type: paragraph
         attrs:
           class: null
         content:
           -
             type: text
             text: "Oh yeah, let's talk about the round, sugary treats that make our taste buds do a happy dance - donuts!
 These delicious, fried rings of happiness have been bringing joy to people's lives for generations.
 Whether you prefer them glazed, frosted, filled, or topped with sprinkles, there's a donut out there for everyone.
 Think about it, who wouldn't want to start their day with a sweet and satisfying bite of a warm and gooey donut?
 Or maybe you're more of a fan of the classic, donut with its crunchy exterior and soft interior. "
       -
         type: paragraph
         attrs:
           class: null
         content:
           -
             type: text
             text: "And let's not forget about the toppings.
 You can go for the classic and keep it simple with a sprinkle of powdered sugar or take it to the next level with toppings like bacon, cereal, or even donut ice cream sandwiches.
 The possibilities are endless!
 One bite into a fresh, warm donut and you're transported to a world of pure happiness.
 The soft, pillowy dough melts in your mouth while the sweet, sweet glaze tantalises your taste buds.
 And with so many different types of donuts to choose from, there's never a dull moment in the world of dessert."
 bard_field_link:
   -
     type: heading